xpack/xmake-js/doc/files/xmake.json.md

 ## Lowercase names

-All names must be composed from letters, dashes, or digits.
+All names must be composed from letters, hyphens, or digits.
 When used to create paths, case is not significative and all letters are converted to lowercase.

 ## Paths